kevintruong/til/Others/Kernel,-Shells,-Terminals-Oh-My!.md

 You can always call through the full path.
 That is always why in past classes if you want to run something on the terminal you've had to do `./exe` because typically the directory that you are working in is not in the `PATH` variable.
 The `.` expands to your current directory and your shell executes `<current_dir>/exe` which is a valid command.

 ### Shell tricks and tips
-* The up arrow will get you your most recent command
-* `ctrl-r` will search commands that you previously ran
-* `ctrl-c` will interrupt your shell's process
+-The up arrow will get you your most recent command -`ctrl-r` will search commands that you previously ran -`ctrl-c` will interrupt your shell's process
-* Add more!
+-Add more!

 ## Alright then what's a terminal?